electron/electronjs.org-old/data/blog/electron-13-0.md

 date: '2021-05-25'
 ---

 Electron 13.0.0 has been released!
-It includes upgrades to Chromium `91`, V8 `9.1` and Node.js `14.16.0`.
+It includes upgrades to Chromium `91` and V8 `9.1`.
 We've added several API updates, bug fixes, and general improvements.
 Read below for more details!

 ---